Skip to content

 Step 5

-At the chimney, enjoy the views before walking away from the Tarn, heading uphill towards the corner of the field, above the barn.
+At the chimney, enjoy the views before walking eastwards, away from the Tarn, heading uphill towards the corner of the field above the barn.
 At the corner, follow the wall on your left to the wall in front of you (leading uphill).
-Go over the stile and continue eastwards until the land begins to descend.
-You will see a track at the foot of the hill leading to a gate in the wall to your left.
+Go over the stone step stile and continue eastwards until the land begins to descend.
+You will see a track at the foot of the hill leading to an open gateway in the wall to your left.

 Step 6

-Go through the gate and follow the track across Dean Moor, in a north-easterly direction until you reach the road and car park at Watersinks.
+Go through the open gateway and follow the track across Dean Moor, in a north-easterly direction until you reach the road and car park at Watersinks.

 End point